c6o/docs/content/tutorials/desktop-app.md

 If you haven't already, go through the [Developing Edge Services](https://docs.codezero.io/#/tutorials/edge) tutorial, which will show you how to run a teleport command using the CodeZero CLI to debug a locally running service.
 Close the teleport at the end because we are going to run it again in this tutorial, but using the Desktop app.

-### Install the Desktop app
+### Launch the Desktop app

-Head over to the [CodeZero website](https://codezero.io/platform/desktop) and download the Desktop app for your platform.
-Run the installer.

-Launch the app.
-You will likely be prompted to provide your password to give the app elevated priviledges; this is so that the app can install the CodeZero daemon (background service).
+If you haven't aleady, [install the Deskop app](/guides/installing) and launch it.

-Once the app is running you will see a CodeZero icon in your system tray.
-Click on the tray icon and select "Dashboard" to open up the UI.
+Click on the CodeZero icon in your system tray and select "Dashboard" to open up the UI.

 ### Add your Configuration